 No individual or small group of individuals dominate the decisions of the Board.

-As more than one third of the Board comprised independent and non-executive directors in FY2023 and the Chairman is a non-executive independent director, the NC is of the view that the Board has sufficient independent element and composition is appropriate to facilitate effective decision-making and aid the development of the Group's strategic processes, to review the performance of the Management in meeting agreed goals and objectives, and monitor the reporting of performance and operations, as an appropriate check and balance.
+As more than half of the Board comprised independent and non-executive directors in FY2024 and the Chairman is a non-executive independent director, the NC is of the view that the Board has sufficient independent elements and its composition is appropriate to facilitate effective decisionmaking and aid the development of the Group's strategic processes, review the performance of the Management in meeting agreed goals and objectives, and monitor the reporting of performance and operations, as an appropriate check and balance.

 Independence of Directors Who Have Served on the Board beyond Nine (9) Years